muneeb101903/muneeb101903.github.io/index.md

 ---
-title: "Title Here"
+title: "Muhammad Kamal"
 ---

-This is a Quarto website.
+This is a my personal blog.

 To learn more about Quarto websites visit <https://quarto.org/docs/websites>.